Pet Passport Morocco

-- A USDA (or CFIA) accredited veterinarian must then complete the Morocco Veterinary Certificate for endorsement by the USDA or CFIA if traveling from the United States or Canada.
-If you are not traveling from either of these countries, the Governing Authority of your country should endorse the forms.
+- A USDA (or CFIA) accredited veterinarian must then complete a Veterinary Certificate for Morocco for endorsement by the USDA or CFIA if traveling from the United States or Canada.
+If you are not traveling from either of these countries, the Governing Authority of your country responsible for the import and export of animals should endorse the forms.

 - A copy of the Rabies Certificate should also be included for endorsement.

 - After endorsement by the USDA State Veterinary Office the Veterinary Certificate and attached Rabies Certificate must be sent for authentication to the nearest Consulate of Morocco with a check for $33.00 and a postage paid return envelope.

 Whenever you travel to a foreign country like Morocco, it is always advisable to carry some form of identification indicating ownership of the pet.

 Failure to comply with these regulations will mean that your pet will be refused entry or returned to the country of origin or placed in quarantine, all at the expense of the person responsible for your pet.

 Inspection: All domestic dogs and cats must be free of evidence of disease